1alimeg/Fossa-Force/Requirements/feature_list.md

 >   - live data from the IoT device is visible to the administrator
 >- administrator is able to see conversation between user in distress and himself and see if friends were alerted to this users state

+> ### 🟠Respond to alert in the even of friend in distress
+>
+>- case will be written for one particular user responding to a distress alert from another user whom they have previously added into their friend group
+>- user does not have to be logged into the system to respond to distress situation from a friend
+>- server side application senses a friend in distress
+>- alert sent to administrator to start communication process
+>- Twilio system triggered to send alert to the user who is in distress
+>- if distress alert is confirmed or message automatically times out, location data of user in distress is sent back to foosa program
+>- all associated friends are immediately contacted using twilio system
+>- location data of all associated friends are requested
+>- users have an option to share
+>- all locations from users who shared location information is calculated to find the closest friend
+>- if this location falls within a viable responce distance the location of the student in distress will be shared with the friend most easily able to respond
+>- both the distressed user and the friend who is responding to the distress will be added into the admin message thread for the administrator to monitor and interact with.
+>- only an administrator should be able to close and active distress situtation